Mixed Hodge structures and formality of symmetric monoidal functors: Introduction

 \subsection{Acknowledgments}

 This project was started during a visit of the first author at the Hausdorff Institute for Mathematics as part of the Junior Trimester Program in Topology.
 We would like to thank the HIM for its support.
 We would also like to thank Alexander Berglund, Brad Drew, Clément Dupont, Vicen\c{c} Navarro, Thomas Nikolaus and Bruno Vallette for helpful conversations.
+Finally we thank the anonymous referees for many useful comments.